 Foods made from refined grains and sugars have valuable minerals and phytonutrients stripped from them during the refining process.
 While an attempt is made to add in the lost nutrients, countless known and undiscovered nutrients are lost.

 Our food provides at thermic effect when it is metabolized and it accounts for about ten percent of your total daily energy expenditure.
-Real, complex food requires your digestive system to work harder and also requires your liver to contribute to the breakdown of food into the molecules needs to be sent to your cells for nourishment.
+Real, complex, complex food requires your digestive system to work harder and your liver to also contribute to the breakdown of food into the molecules needs to be sent to your cells for nourishment.
 Complex carbohydrates and fiber require more than double the energy to metabolize than refined carbs.

 Negative health effects like weight gain, heart disease, and diabetes all stem from a diet high in refined carbohydrates.
 Refined and simple sugars lead to blood sugar spikes that stress your pancreas and liver when trying to manage the spikes with insulin.
 These foods are low in nutrients and low in fiber.
-Almost all breads that you find in major grocery store chains are made of enriched and bleached flours and their ingredient lists include added vitamins and minerals that were stripped out of the original grain when it was refined.
+Almost all breads that you find major grocery store chains are made of enriched and bleached flours and their ingredient lists include added vitamins and minerals that were stripped out of the original grain when it was refined.

 We recommend that you do some personal research and then have a long discussion with your health care provider about your diet and the effects of your medicines on it.
 Remember, you are in charge of your health.
 Your health care provider is a valuable resource, but you are the one who has to walk the walk and live the decisions that you make every day.
 Make sure you understand the recommendations that your provider gives you and then do your own research on how nutrition and activity supplement your health.

 Food is life.
 We are fortunate in America to have a multitude of choices when it comes to stocking our pantries and feeding our families.
 If you want to make better food choices or want to learn more about any of the topics addressed in this article, please contact us.